 - Other terms the court feels are necessary to reunify the family or keep the child safe

-The law allows parents a limited period of time in which to correct the conditions when children are placed out of the home.
-If the child cannot be returned to the care of a parent within 6 months, the court must review a parent's progress to determine if the parent should be given more time to correct the conditions that made an out-of-placement necessary.
+The law allows parents a limited period of time in which to correct the conditions when a child is placed out of the home.
+If the child cannot be returned to the care of a parent within 6 months, the court must review a parent's progress to determine if the parent should be given more time to correct the conditions that made an out-of-home placement necessary.
 If the court determines the parent is making progress, the court may give the parent an additional 6 months to correct the conditions.

 For some children, neither termination nor transfer of custody is in the child's best interests.
-Social Services may ask the court to order that the child remain in long-term foster care until the child is no longer a minor.
-In this case, Social Services must continue to look for an adoptive home for the child.
+Health & Human Services may ask the court to order that the child remain in long-term foster care until the child is no longer a minor.
+In this case, Health & Human Services must continue to look for an adoptive home for the child.